A policy gradient approach for optimization of smooth risk measures: Applications

-The optimization problem in \eqref{eq:max_theta} can be solved by a gradient ascent algorithm.
-But, in a typical RL setting, we have direct measurements of neither $\rho_g(\cdot)$ nor $\nabla \rho_g(\cdot)$.
-In the following sections, we describe our algorithms that estimate these quantities in on-policy as well as off-policy RL settings.
+The distortion function $g:[0,1]\to[0,1]$ is non-decreasing, with $g(0)=0$ and $g(1)=1$.
+We can see that $\rho_g(\theta)\!=\!\E[R^\theta]$, if $g(\cdot)$ is the identity function.
+The limit of the integration in \ref{eq:rho_g_1}, $M_r = r_{\textrm{max}}(\nicefrac{1-\gamma^{M_e}}{1-\gamma})$.
+A few examples of $g(\cdot)$ are available in Table \ref{tb:g} and their plots are in Figure \ref{fg:g}. \begingroup Recall that the optimization problem in \eqref{eq:max_theta} is solved using stochastic gradient algorithm, and for each update iteration, we require estimates of $\rho_g(\cdot)$.
+In the following sections, we describe our algorithms that estimate DRM in on-policy and off-policy RL settings, respectively.